dianahz/Search_newspaper_images_for_occurrences_of_keywords_and_faces/README.md

 Data:

-Each page of the newspapers is saved as a single PNG image in a file called images.zip.
+Each page of the newspapers is saved as a single PNG image in a file called images.zip (https://knosniazsjmouxbwmyvnyf.coursera-apps.org/notebooks/readonly/images.zip).
 These newspapers are in english, and contain a variety of stories, advertisements and images.
-Note: This file is fairly large (~200 MB) and may take some time to work with, I would encourage you to use small_img.zip for testing.
+Note: This file is fairly large (~200 MB) and may take some time to work with, I would encourage you to use small_img.zip (https://knosniazsjmouxbwmyvnyf.coursera-apps.org/notebooks/readonly/small_img.zip) for testing.

 Method: